ECE-180D-WS-2023/Knowledge-Base-Wiki/Introduction-to-unity-extension.md

 ![image](https://user-images.githubusercontent.com/66290894/235254762-6f240e88-75ee-4b92-8809-17e50642a415.png)

 In the picture above, ARCore refers to Apple and ARKit refers to Android.
-Remember that I said we can create application for both Apple and Android?
+Remember when I said we can create application for both Apple and Android?
 Unity takes care of the hassle and translates your Unity project into the corresponding framework necessary for it to run on whatever platform you choose.

 Click [here](https://github.com/Unity-Technologies/arfoundation-samples) for examples on how to use AR Foundations and it's features.